LucioJuniorMachado/Experimentos_em_computacao_quantica_com_CUDA_Q/README.md

 ### Abstract

 These tutorials provide practical examples of quantum algorithms applied to important challenges in the field of finance.
-They allow us to explore the use of 'quantum walks' to model financial data, comparing them to classical methods.
+They allow us to explore the use of quantum walks to model financial data, comparing them to classical methods.
 The exercises also offer a deep dive into investment portfolio optimization, demonstrating solutions built with Quantum Approximate Optimization Algorithm (QAOA), quantum annealing, and and the novel QChop algorithm from Infleqtion.

 ### 1. Introdução